 Most chicken feed starts out as mash.
 It’s a blend of milled/semi milled grains, soy, wheat, corn, and other additives.
 The texture of mash os sort of a powdery blend with bits of unprocessed grains.

 Often mash is the least expensive feed available because it goes through the least amount of processes.
 Some people add water to make a sort of oatmeal consistency.

-Mash (in my opinion) is themessiest of the chicken feed options.
+Mash (in my opinion) is the messiest of the chicken feed options.
 If you don’t add water, the powdery consistency is easily wasted.
 The chickens also tend to pick out the larger chunks of grains and scatter the more fine bits.
-If you add water, this helps, however if the feed isn’t eaten in all one setting it can get moldy, attract flies and can be hard to clean out of feeders.
+If you add water, this helps; however, if the feed isn’t eaten in all one sitting, it can get moldy, attract flies, and can be hard to clean out of feeders.

 As chicken feed processing goes, pellets would be the next step.
 Pellets are made by compressing mash into a pellet shape.
 It creates a uniform feed shape (think dog kibble).
 Pellets are (in my opinion) the least wasteful type of feed.
 The larger morsels make for a cleaner feeder and the chickens get full faster without throwing feed everywhere.
 Pellets should only be offered to adult chickens due to the size.

 Crumble is made from coarsely grinding pellets.
 It offers a uniform feed, but in smaller morsels.
 Most commercial starter feed is in crumble form so small birds can easily pick up the bites.
 Bantams also do well with crumble size feed.

 Medicated feed contains ingredients used to combat common diseases/parasites that affect young chicks.
 The most common is Cocciodosis, a protozoan that infects the digestive system.

 If your chicks are vaccinated, you should check with your veterinarian before feeding medicated feed.
 Some of the ingredients in medicated feed will interact negatively with vaccinations.